 The intimate cohort of around 270 students comes from an incredible 60 different countries, from the Caribbean to Cambodia, with 95% boarding.
 Class sizes are understandably small – a teeny tiny average of 8 – and one of the big calling cards here is that with such a diverse intake, students have a great opportunity to mix, learn and experience a variety of cultures.
 A re-vamped co-curricular programme and admitting girls into the football academy is hoping to catch the attention of more UK families.

 The High Street building is more of a traditional teaching building with 14 classrooms and three art workrooms.
-Meanwhile, the Paul Kitchener Building is where all the English programmes and the co-curricular programme take place.
+Meanwhile, the Paul Kitchener Building is where all the English programmes and the enrichment programme take place.

 The department has doubled in size over recent years.
 Solo-instrumental music lessons are now offered and small ensembles and singing groups have also been established and there’s exciting plans afoot to plough money into updating this department next.
 Speaking to Mike the Principal, he feels that “a school without music is a school without a soul” and has been a driving force behind its expansion.
 Drama is now introduced at KS3 and an end-of-term concert and international day performances also take place.

-The USP for Brook House School is its extraordinary Football Academy.
-Started up in 2008, the Academy has grown substantially, not only in size but also reputation (former Nigerian professional footballer Jay-Jay Okocha’s son goes here to give you an idea of the calibre).
+The USP for Brooke House School is its extraordinary Football Academy.
+Started up in 2008, the Academy has grown substantially, not only in size but also reputation (former Nigerian professional footballer Jay-Jay Okocha’s son went here to give you an idea of the calibre).
 Starting off with just 11 boys, the Academy now has 180 players and offer the same training opportunities to both boys and girls.
 They play for the County, National and International teams and enter the ESFA Cup as well as the ISFA Shield fixtures along with competitive games with professional clubs and other schools.

-Last year, Brooke House College won two national titles and currently, 10 boys and girls in the Academy are national representatives for their countries, and there are 15 players with signed contracts to football clubs between Jan 2020 – Jan 2021.
+Recently, Brooke House College won two national titles and currently, 10 boys and girls in the Academy are national representatives for their countries, and there are 15 players with signed contracts to football clubs between Jan 2020 – Jan 2021.
 Most recently, one player signed to the Turkish Süper Lig club, Galatasaray which isn’t too shabby.

-Former Premier League footballers are consultants and coaches here too, so you know you’re in the best possible hands to improve technical skills and develop everything from your ball control to tactical knowledge.
+Former Premier League footballers are consultants and coaches here too, including Kirsty Linnett so you know you’re in the best possible hands to improve technical skills and develop everything from your ball control to tactical knowledge.
 Previous guest coaches have included Aldo Dolcetti; first team coach from Juventus, as well as Salif Diao and Steve McMahon both former Liverpool players.